 Applicants for the MEng degree will automatically be considered for admission to the BEng degree if they are not eligible for entry to the MEng degree both at initial offer making stage and when results are received.

-Applications are dealt with centrally by the Admissions and Access Service rather than by the School of Architecture, Planning and Civil Engineering.
+Applications are dealt with centrally by the Admissions and Access Service rather than by the School of Natural and Built Environment.
 Once your application has been processed by UCAS and forwarded to Queen's, an acknowledgement is normally sent within two weeks of its receipt at the University.

 A-level General Studies and A-level Critical Thinking are not normally considered as part of a three A-level offer and, although they may be excluded where an applicant is taking 4 A-level subjects, the grade achieved could be taken into account if necessary in August/September.

-Applicants offering Higher National Certificates and Higher National Diplomas are not normally considered for MEng entry but, if eligible, will be made a change course offer for the BEng in Civil Engineering programme.
-Subject to satisfactory academic performance during the second year of the BEng course, it may be possible for students to transfer to one of the three MEng programmes i.e. Civil Engineering, Environmental and Civil Engineering or Structural Engineering with Architecture programme at the end of Stage 2 depending on performance.
+Applicants offering BTEC Extended Diplomas/National Extended Diplomas, Higher National Certificates and Higher National Diplomas are not normally considered for MEng entry but, if eligible, will be made a change course offer for the corresponding BEng programme.
+Subject to satisfactory academic performance during the first two years of the BEng course, it may be possible for students to transfer to the MEng programme in Civil Engineering, Environmental and Civil Engineering or Structural Engineering with Architecture at the end of Stage 2.

 If you are made an offer then you may be invited to an Open Day, which is usually held during the second semester.
 This will allow you the opportunity to visit the University and to find out more about the degree programme of your choice; the facilities on offer.
 It also gives you a flavour of the academic and social life at Queen's.